Kōichi Hagiuda

-Kōichi Hagiuda (萩生田 光一, Hagiuda Kōichi) is a Japanese politician who served as the Chairman of the Policy Research Council of the Liberal Democratic Party from August 2022 to December 2023.
-He previously served as Minister of Economy, Trade and Industry, and was Deputy Chief Cabinet Secretary from 2015 to 2016 and Minister of Education, Culture, Sports, Science and Technology from 2019 to 2021.
+Kōichi Hagiuda (萩生田 光一, Hagiuda Kōichi) is a Japanese politician of Liberal Democratic Party who currently serves as executive acting secretary-general of the LDP, He previously served as Minister of Economy, Trade and Industry, and was Deputy Chief Cabinet Secretary from 2015 to 2016 and Minister of Education, Culture, Sports, Science and Technology from 2019 to 2021.

 Background and education

 Born and raised in Hachiōji, Hagiuda graduated from Waseda Jitsugyo High School, and Meiji University with a Bachelor of Commerce degree in 1987.

 While still a university student, Hagiuda had become an aide to the Hachiōji city councilman Ryuichi Kurosu.
 In 1991, at the age of 27, Hagiuda himself was elected the Hachiōji City Council, becoming the youngest candidate ever elected to the council.
 Kurosu was elected to the Tokyo Metropolitan Assembly in 1993, but resigned in 2000 to run for Mayor of Hachiōji.
 Hagiuda was elected to his vacated seat in the Metropolitan Assembly.
 He then ran in the 2005 general election for the Liberal Democratic Party and was elected to the House of Representatives for the first time.